der-dittsche/dreadderino1987/README.md

 ### What I do at moment?

 - 🌱 I’m currently learning at BootCamps Europe to start a carreer as Web-Developer <br>
-- 🔭 Futher I’m currently working on some Project for IoT Business for digiblue GmbH

 ### what can you expect from me?